 Currency Deposit Ratio: It shows the amount of currency that people hold as a proportion of aggregate deposits.

-Dear reader, we are certain that this article would help you in more ways than one in your upcoming exams.
+Dear reader, we are certain that this article will help you in more ways than one in your upcoming exams.
 Do revise these important banking terms for bank exams.
 Oliveboard wishes you all the success in your upcoming banking exam.